isomerpages/govtech-gobusiness-main/pages/blog/2022-12-23-post-gst-hike.md

 ### 3. GST relief schemes

 ![Warehouse for imported goods](/images/blog/content/GSTHike 2.jpg)
-<figcaption>GST suspension schemes like the Major Exporter Scheme or Zero-GST Warehouse Scheme can help businesses alleviate cash flow concerns that may arise as a result of the GST rate hike.
-(Source: Canva)</figcaption>
+<figcaption>GST suspension schemes like the Major Exporter Scheme or Zero-GST Warehouse Scheme can help businesses alleviate cash flow concerns that may arise as a result of the GST rate hike (Source: Canva)</figcaption>

 Businesses can also look into GST suspension schemes to help alleviate the increased costs brought about by the rate hike.